-Lovely and easy, delicious, healthy and perfect for a special weekend breakfast.
+Lovely and easy, delicious, healthy and perfect for a special breakfast or brunch!

 So easy to put together with a few ingredients in just a few minutes.